Qovery/qovery-client-python/docs/ContainerEnvironmentVariableApi.md

 # **create_container_environment_variable_override**
 > EnvironmentVariable create_container_environment_variable_override(container_id, environment_variable_id)

-Create an environment variable override at the container level
+NOT YET IMPLEMENTED - Create an environment variable override at the container level

 - Allows you to override at container level an environment variable that has a higher scope. - You only have to specify a value in the request body - The system will create a new environment variable at container level with the same key as the one corresponding to the variable id in the path - The response body will contain the newly created variable - Information regarding the overridden_variable will be exposed in the \"overridden_variable\" field of the newly created variable